top of page

 The ignorant in an impenetrable fog; the lustful in the midst of constant and contrary winds that give them no rest.
 Thirdly, gluttons mired in heaps of stinking garbage befouled by worms.
 The wasters and misers pitted against each other in an eternal struggle.

 The angry constantly fighting and obstinate permanently mired in mud.
 The heretics locked in fiery tombs.
-The violent judged by the direction of their violence, and so on until we come to the ninth cycle of treason where Brutus, Cassius, and Juda Iscariot are tormented in the mouth of Satan, himself locked in icy darkness.
+The violent judged by the direction of their violence, and so on until we come to the ninth cycle of treason where Brutus, Cassius, and Judas Iscariot are tormented in the mouth of Satan, himself locked in icy darkness.

 Hell is real.
 Dante delivers Jesus’ warning: But I will forewarn you whom ye shall fear: Fear Him, which after he hath killed hath power to cast into hell; yea, I say unto you, Fear Him.
 Luke_12:5